 First Year Foundation Studio Requirements Credits: 18

-Students who wish to enter the B.A. in Art Education program must submit a portfolio of their second-year foundation course work to be reviewed by department faculty at the end of all completed second-year foundation courses, usually in the spring.
-Student portfolios should consist of 18 examples of work from the second year foundation studio classes, including at least two examples of work from each class.
+Students who wish to enter the B.A. in Art Education program must submit a portfolio of their first-year foundation course work to be reviewed by department faculty at the end of all completed first-year foundation studio courses, usually in the spring.
+Student portfolios should consist of eighteen examples of work from the first year foundation studio classes, including at least three examples of work from each class.
 Work from outside of these classes will not be accepted for consideration, therefore careful storage and documentation of student work is essential for success.
-Please see “Declaring this Major” above for more information on the outcomes of the portfolio review.

 It is mandatory that students seek faculty advice on which works to submit for review.
 Faculty evaluations will be based on a student’s strong knowledge and skills in: